aaronwang0509/forgerock_training_docs/VM_for_Win10/VM_for_Win10.md

 # Run it to start or resume the VM.

 vagrant halt
-# Use it to safely shut down the VM, preserving the state for the next `vagrant up`.
+# Use it to safely shut down the VM, preserving the state for the next "vagrant up".

 vagrant reload
 # Useful for reloading any changes made to the Vagrantfile without destroying the VM.